 But in reality, things have only appeared to worsen.

 There remains that immovable block of moral rock that is the male psyche.
 When The List first appeared on social media, it was treated as suspect.
 Was it the right “way”?
 Left liberal intellectuals being their self-indulgent selves still wanted to debate the way, the method rather than the effect.
 One would like to think that men, whether they are the ones who raped “Nirbhaya”, or the ones who sexually harass their students in reputed universities work their way forward from masculinity or perversity in fundamentally different ways.
 You know because the well-read or the well-heeled have the vehicle of language, the dressing of luxury, and the ambience of material coercion.
 At the heart of it all, though, is the same basic, primal, animal instinct; the same intent.

 I was not in Delhi when the gang rape happened.
 But even 1,600 miles away, the ripples could be felt.
 Women around me, whether it was office or the one I was in a relationship with, were shaken.
 The depravity and violence of the act had been so grand, it forced them to question if they were even looked at as people.

-Six years ago, what needed to change after the 23-year-old’s death were all of us, India’s men.
+What needed to change after the 23-year-old’s death were all of us, India’s men.
 To be able to take it on behalf of the women, all of them, we care for and love.
 To be able to live with the few fingers raised in our direction as long as they keep the vile and vicious in check.
 Because to be honest, it is a hell of a lot better if all of us are looked at as crooks, rather than none at all.
 A little pride is a low price to pay to save another Nirbhaya.